hieeeuvn/Apotris-GBA-Girl-Voicepack/README.md

 # Credits:
 @hieeeuvn - own this repo.

-@akouzoukos - author of the game.
+@akouzoukos - author of Apotris.
 # License
 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).